mdn/content/files/en-us/web/api/credentialscontainer/get/index.md

     - `transports`

       - : An array of strings providing hints as to the methods the client could use to communicate with the relevant authenticator of the public key credential to retrieve.
-Possible transports are: `"ble"`, `"hybrid"`, `"internal"`, `"nfc"`, and `"usb"` (see {{domxref("AuthenticatorAttestationResponse.getTransports", "getTransports()")}} for more details).
+Possible transports are: `"ble"`, `"hybrid"`, `"internal"`, `"nfc"`, and `"usb"`.

         > **Note:** This value is mirrored by the return value of the {{domxref("AuthenticatorAttestationResponse.getTransports", "PublicKeyCredential.response.getTransports()")}} method of the {{domxref("PublicKeyCredential")}} object returned by the `create()` call that originally created the credential.
         > At that point, it should be stored by the app for later use.